duranserkan/DDD-PhoneBook-POC/README.md

 # DDD-PhoneBook-POC
 This repository contains requirements, codes, test and docs for PhoneBook Microservices.
-It contains phone book microservice and reporting microservices as a poc of some DDD practices and Infra implementations.
+It contains phone book microservice and reporting microservice as a poc of some DDD practices and infra implementations.
 ## Technical Specifications:
 * .NET Core 3.1
 * ASp.Net Core WebApi as Restful Service